firman-ta/plus_plugins/packages/connectivity_plus/connectivity_plus/README.md

   subscription = Connectivity().onConnectivityChanged.listen((ConnectivityResult result) {
     // Got a new connectivity status!
-  });
+  })
 }

 // Be sure to cancel subscription after you are done
 @override
 dispose() {
+  super.dispose();

   subscription.cancel();
-  super.dispose();
 }
 ```

-> **Note**
->
-> Connectivity changes are no longer communicated to Android apps in the background starting with Android O (8.0). _You should always check for connectivity status when your app is resumed._ The broadcast is only useful when your application is in the foreground.
+Note that connectivity changes are no longer communicated to Android apps in the background starting with Android O. _You should always check for connectivity status when your app is resumed._ The broadcast is only useful when your application is in the foreground.

 ## Limitations on the web platform